 The JavaScript and web development community evolves quickly and new frameworks come and go.
 There are many people learning React, Angular, Vue or Svelte nowadays.
 They are not only computer science graduates, like it used to be in the past, but also self-taught programmers coming from bootcamps and other backgrounds.

 I find it amazing that the barrier entering the field is made much more accessible in the recent years by all the opportunities organizations and companies are providing in the western world.
 I am saying western world here, because often it's not obvious that there is less education about those topics in other countries.
-It's a and therefore I hope people treasure it and do everything possible to enable others for this privilege around the world.
+It's a huge privilege to work in this field and therefore I hope people treasure it and do everything possible to enable others for this privilege around the world.

 The following article should give you guidance on how to approach learning a JavaScript framework.
 It should help you to escape the analysis paralysis and shift your internal mode from consuming to producing.